ZeusWPI/hydra/README.md

 Copyright
 ---------
-The images are copyright of @jelledelaender and @ccaroline.
+Some images are copyright of @jelledelaender and @ccaroline.
+The icons on the main view are awesome icons by glyphish ( http://glyphish.com ).
 The menu data is property of Ghent University.
 We don't guarantee the correctness or completeness of the data.